SoldierChen/HomePage/_pages/about.md

 My research aims to build sustainable computing solutions by means of *hardware acceleration* and *system optimization*.
 In particular, I am interested in investigating domain-specific accelerators (DSAs), which can be implemented on FPGAs or integrated with RISCVs, for emerging applications such as graph processing, databases, machine learning, and autonomous driving.
-Additionally, I am interested in reinventing the system stack to efficiently deploy these applications on heterogeneous computing environments and make the best use of diverse computing resources (e.g., CPUs, FPGAs, GPUs, and NPUs).
+Additionally, I am interested in reinventing the system stack to efficiently deploy these applications in heterogeneous computing environments and make the best use of diverse computing resources (e.g., CPUs, FPGAs, GPUs, and NPUs).

 Openings